 While culling remains highly contentious and we would all prefer a better solution, it is the only practical way to remove a large number of camels quickly and humanely.
 Where we receive consent, we coordinate aerial culls in such a way as to limit distress to community residents and camels alike.

-In the absence of better solutions, we will continue to consult and educate to ensure that camel control operations on Aboriginal land occur only with the prior informed consent of our constituents.
+We will continue to consult and educate to ensure that camel control operations on Aboriginal land occur only with the prior informed consent of our constituents.

 Horses and donkeys